-Tier 1 employees contribute towards the District's total normal cost by making contributions of 35% to both the EPMC andtowards the Employer Contribution portion of the PERS premium and 3% towards the EPMC portion of the PERS premium.
+Tier 1 employees contribute towards the District's total normal cost by making contributions of 3% to both the EPMC and the Employer Contribution.
 Effective July 1, 2018, an additional 2% for a total of 5% of each Tier 1 employee's salary will also be applied to the Employer Contribution portion of the PERS premium.
 However, the percentage of contributions paid by the employee in each year of the contract shall in no circumstance be more than 50 percent of the total normal cost up to a maximum contribution of 8% of the employee's salary.